reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 load: https://raw.githubusercontent.com/hagenhaus/wisdom-for-sale/master/starter/index.rsh
 ```

-The Reach compiler transforms *reach.rsh* into *index.main.mjs*, the compiled backend code composed of two parts:
+The Reach compiler transforms *reach.rsh* into *index.main.mjs* which is composed of two parts:

-1. The Gateway facilitates communication between your frontend and the consensus network.
+1. The Compiled Backend facilitates communication between your frontend and the consensus network.
 It is compiler-generated JavaScript:

     ``` js
     export const _version = '0.1.5';